tvdboom/ATOM/docs_sources/api/feature_engineering/feature_selector.md

 <a href="https://github.com/tvdboom/ATOM/blob/master/atom/feature_engineering.py#L759">[source]</a>
 </span>
 </div>
 Fit to data.
-Note that the univariate, SFM (when model is not fitted), RFE and RFECV strategies all need a target column.
+Note that the univariate, SFM (when model is not fitted), SFS, RFE and RFECV strategies all need a target column.
 Leaving it None will raise an exception.
 <table style="font-size:16px">
 <tr>
 <td width="20%" class="td_title" style="vertical-align:top"><strong>Parameters:</strong></td>